Church of God of Prophecy: Beliefs

 The Church of God of Prophecy is firm in its commitment to orthodox Christian belief.
 It affirms that there is one God eternally existing in three persons: Father, Son, and Holy Spirit.
 It believes in the deity of Christ, his virgin birth, sinless life, the physical miracles he performed, his atoning death upon the cross, his bodily resurrection, his ascension to the right hand of the Father, and his personal return in power and glory at his second coming.
 It professes that regeneration by the Holy Spirit is essential for the salvation of sinful mankind.

 It teaches the belief that the sinner is brought to an awareness of the need for salvation through the convicting work of the Holy Spirit.
 It teaches the belief that in sanctification by the blood of Christ, one is made holy.
 It affirms the present, active ministry of the Holy Spirit who guides the Church and by whose indwelling and empowerment that individuals are able to live godly lives and render effective service to God and others.
-It teaches the oneness and ultimate unity of believers for which our Lord prayed, and that this should be visibly displayed "that the world may know, see, and believe" God's glory, the coming of His Son, and the great love He has for His people (John 17:20–23).
+It teaches the oneness and ultimate unity of believers for which our Lord prayed, and that this should be visibly displayed "that the world may know, see, and believe" God's glory, the coming of His Son, and the great love He has for His people (John 17:20-23).
 The organization is committed to the sanctity of the marriage bond and the importance of strong, loving Christian families.

 The Church teaches (and many members believe) that it embraces all biblical doctrines as taught in the New Testament.
-The particular interpretation of the teachings (primarily from the New Testament) were originally introduced in a series of 29 sermons delivered on the Voice of Salvation radio program by M. A. Tomlinson, several doctrinal beliefs of the church became summarized by the 29 Prominent Teachings.
+The particular interpretations of the teachings (primarily from the New Testament) were originally introduced in a series of 29 sermons delivered on the Voice of Salvation radio program by M. A. Tomlinson.
+Several doctrinal beliefs of the Church became summarized by the 29 Prominent Teachings.